ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 We claim that for every $j \in J$ there is a finite sequence of indices $(j_0, j_1, \cdots, j_n = j)$ with the property that $V_{j_k} \cap V_{j_{k+1}} \neq \emptyset$.

-To see this, first obserse that it is sufficient to show sigma-compactness for the case that $X$ is [[connected topological space|connected]].
+To see this, first observe that it is sufficient to show sigma-compactness for the case that $X$ is [[connected topological space|connected]].
 From this the general statement follows since [[countable unions of countable sets are countable]].
 Hence assume that $X$ is connected.
 It follows from lemma \ref{PathConnectedFromConnectedLocallyEuclideanSpace} that  $X$ is [[path-connected topological space|path-connected]].

 Hence for any $x \in V_{j_0}$ and $y \in V_{j}$ there is a path $\gamma \colon [0,1] \to X$ connecting $x$ with $y$.
 Since the [[closed interval]] is compact and since [[continuous images of compact spaces are compact]], it follows that there is a finite subset of the $V_i$ that covers the image of this path.
 This proves the claim.